Global ID (GID)

 Graphically it looks like:

-Stated another way, if the value of the high byte is not 0
+Stated another way, if the value of the high byte is not 0, then the

 GID is displayed in three-number format.
 Otherwise it is displayed in